"How to answer walk me through your resume?" is one of the most common but also hard questions in an interview.

 For example:

-“In my most recent job as a senior project manager, I was responsible for leading a team of 10 in the execution of a $2 million project.
-I developed project timelines, ensured we stayed on budget, and coordinated with stakeholders to ensure we met all deliverables.”
+“As a senior project manager in my last job, I was in charge of a team of 10 people who worked on a $2 million project.
+I made sure we stayed on budget, set project timelines, and worked with stakeholders to ensure we met all of our deadlines.”

-The idea here is to showcase the experiences that will make you a valuable asset in the role you're applying for, making it clear how your previous positions prepared you for this next step in your career.
+The idea here is to showcase the background that will make you a valuable asset in the role you're looking for, making it clear how your previous positions prepared you for this next step in your career.

 3. Skills and achievements